Introduction to the Veiled Chameleon

 Around 7AM the daylights come on.
 This can include the UVB light if they are the same fixture.
 If they are separate fixtures then save turning the UVB light on to correspond to when the basking bulb is switched on.
 I like to leave the daylight bulbs on for 15 or so minutes to give the chameleon a chance to leisurely lick whatever dew they want.
 I then turn the basking bulb on so they can warm themselves up.

 Sometime during the day start your dripper.
 This is a backup hydration strategy just to make sure they have enough water.
 While it is true they do not have drippers every day in the wild during the dry season, they also are not needing to reconstitute dry calcium powder on all their feeders.
 The advantage of running a dripper is that it is completely optional for them and, as a bonus, it also allows you the opportunity to ensure your plants get watered.
 Place it above a different plant each day and through out the week, all plants will get watered.
 It is not critical when you start the dripper.
 In this schedule I have it in the late afternoon so that the chameleon can rehydrate before the evening rest.
 I suggest starting the dripper an hour or so after feeding them so they can replenish what they need.
-In the wild, their food is a major source of hydration.
-We mess that up a bit with our powders and a dripper is a way we make up for that.
+In the wild, their food is a source of hydration.

 Once the chameleon settles in and goes to sleep I like to have a couple minutes misting just to set up the night humidity.